Financing your tuition

-The Edna Manley College of the Visual and Performing Arts embraces diversity and welcomes students from different races, cultural backgrounds, countries and nationalities.
-The Registry and Student Services Departments provide services and information to assist in a smooth transition to life at the College and in Jamaica.
+The Registry and Student Services Departments provide services and information to assist international students for a smooth transition to life at the College and in Jamaica.

-Along with fulfilling admissions requirements, there are some immigration documentation and fees that are required.
+Along with fulfilling admissions requirements, there are some immigration documentation and fees international students require.

 Foreign students/nationals who have a claim to Jamaican citizenship are encouraged to exercise their right of obtaining a Jamaican passport and use it to enter or leave Jamaica, even when using a foreign passport overseas.
 The only exception is where they have renounced their Jamaican Citizenship or have an Unconditional landing in their foreign passport.